 Cory Langenfeld is the Technology Coordinator.
 Cory is responsible for providing leadership for the development and implementation of the District’s technology plan, and for maximizing the use of technology at all ISD 917 sites.
 Implementation includes instructional technology, administrative applications, related staff development, and technical support.
 Prior to joining ISD 917, Cory worked at Hastings Public School and was responsible for being the Lead PC Technician.
 Cory has been with ISD 917 since 2004.

 Don Budach is an Assistant Director of Special Education/Principal for Intermediate School District 917.
 Don is responsible for the supervision of the TESA, DASH and PACES programs, as well as the special education programming in DCALS.
 Don also serves as the District 504 Coordinator, District and Human Rights Officer.
 Prior to joining ISD 917, Don worked as a Special Education Teacher in Iowa.
 After moving to Minnesota, Don became a Special Education Teacher at Henry Sibley High School and later the Dean of Students.
-Don has been an Assistant Director with ISD 917 since 1999.
+Don has been with ISD 917 since 1999.

 Chris Devine is an Assistant Director/Principal for Intermediate School District 917.
 Chris is responsible for the supervision of the Dakota County Alternative Learning School (DCALS) and the Career and Technical Education programs (CTE).
 Chris has held multiple school-based and organizational roles including middle/high school teacher, a Behavior and Intervention Specialist, Digital Technology Coach, AVID District Director and Staff Developer, Assistant Principal, and the Director of Organizational Innovation.
 His experiences led him to prioritize his focus on helping staff and students reach their potential through building trust and relationships.
-Chris joined our administrative team in July of 2022.
+Chris has been with ISD 917 since 2022.

 Jennifer Hetland is an Assistant Director of Special Education/Principal for Intermediate School District 917.
 Jennifer is responsible for supervising Anthony Louis, Lebanon Education Center, Options, New Chance, Riverside, and Speech.
 Prior to joining ISD 917, Jennifer worked as a 4th grade teacher at Jefferson Elementary School in Hawaii.
 Jennifer has been with ISD 917 since 1995.